h2non/pook/docs/how_it_works.rst

 You can modify this behaviour via:

-Explicitly definining the TTL of each mock, so effectively the number of times the mock can be matched and consumed:
+Explicitly defining the TTL of each mock, so effectively the number of times the mock can be matched and consumed:

 .. code:: python